 6. Alexander Ovechkin, Russia (USSR)

-With a bounceback season in 2017-18 and his seventh Maurice “Rocket” Richard Trophy, Ovechkin reconfirmed his status as the best scorer of his generation.
-He scored his 600th goal this season and became the fourth ever to do so in less than 1,000 games.
-Already 19th all-time in goals and only 32, Ovechkin is likely to get into the top 15 next season and has an outside chance at catching Gretzky’s 894 goals by career end.
+With his eighth 50-goal season and his eighth Maurice “Rocket” Richard Trophy in 2018-19, Ovechkin reconfirmed his status as the best scorer of his generation and one of the best all-time.
+He scored his 650th goal in 2018-19 season and, already 13th all-time in goals and only 34, Ovechkin is likely to get into the top 10 in 2019-20 and has a realistic chance at catching Gretzky’s 894 goals by career end.

 His dynamic shot and quick release have him in the conversation as the best goal scorer to ever lace-up.
-Using era-adjusted stats, Ovechkin’s goal total jumps from 607 to 688 and to seventh all-time.
-Given that he has played most of his career in the “dead puck era,” the argument could be made that his is already the best ever.
-For him to pass Gretzky’s record, he needs to average 35 goals for the next eight seasons.
+Using era-adjusted stats, Ovechkin’s goal total jumps from 661 to 798 and to third all-time behind only Gordie Howe and Jagr.
+Given that he has played most of his career in the “dead puck era,” the argument could be made that his is already the best scorer ever.
+For him to pass Gretzky’s record, he needs to average 36 goals for the next seven seasons.
 An outside chance, but a pursuit worth paying attention to.

 7. Peter Forsberg, Sweden